jshriner6/bio-calc1/README.md

 # bio-calc1
 Repository for xml files to generate Calculus for Biological Scientists.
-Transitioned from [the bio-calc repository](https://github.com/jshriner6/bio-calc) to utilize the pre-text codespace.
+Transitioned from [the bio-calc repository](https://github.com/jshriner6/bio-calc) to utilize the PreTeXt codespace.